Mandatory v. Persuasive Authority

 Primary authority is the federal law: constitutions, statutes, administrative regulations, and court decisions.
 Primary authority may be mandatory or persuasive, depending upon two factors: jurisdiction and hierarchy of authority.

-A federal court will apply the law in its jurisdiction.
+A federal court will apply the law of its jurisdiction.
 For example, a decision from a U.S. District Court in Georgia is primary authority because it is case law.
 However, it is not binding/mandatory on a U.S. District Court for the District of South Carolina.
 It is only persuasive.
 A South Carolina court may be persuaded by a Georgia decision, but it is not required to follow precedent from another jurisdiction.

 Hierarchy of Authority